priyanshusongara/ToDo-App/README.md

 ﻿<b><t><t>ToDo-App<b>
 <br>
-<pre>Using Django principles, I deployed my first simple ToDo web application that can manage your daily tasks effectively.
+<pre>Deployed a Django-based Todo Application with responsive UI and task management features on PythonAnywhere.
 The basic django concepts involved here are :
 1. Understanding models,views, templates & Urls.
 2. Creating & activating Virtual environment
 3. Basic CRUD Functionalities- Taking input from the user and saving it in database.
 Showing it for specific conditions and deleting the data.